 Two options, both very fun and very interesting – walk or take the train!

 Walking the length of the Jetty is highly recommended in almost all situations - its stunningly beautiful, and very peaceful.
 Remember to take water, a hat and sunscreen, and it will take you about 25 minutes to walk out at a reasonable pace.

-For those wanting to skip the 1.8km walk out along the iconic Busselton Jetty, after you have booked your Undersea Walking tour please contact Busselton Jetty on 9754 0900 to book your ticket(s) on the Jetty Train.
+For those wanting to skip the 1.8km walk out along the iconic Busselton Jetty, after you have booked your Undersea Walking tour please contact Busselton Jetty to book your ticket(s) on the Jetty Train.
 Please book yourself onto the Train tour that departs from the shore one half an hour before your scheduled Undersea Walk Tour time.
 (Please note that extra charges apply for using the Jetty Train.)
 The Train will drop you off at the Underwater Observatory at the end of the Jetty.
 If you start walking back towards the shore, our tour is located at the Disabled Divers Platform about 50m from the Underwater Observatory in the opposite direction to the very end of the Jetty.

 What to bring

 Bring your bathers, wallet or credit card, a towel, sunglasses and a hat, sunscreen, and sun-smart clothing to protect you from the sun.
 Also bring enough drinking water for each of you to walk the 1.8kms from the shore to the end of the jetty and back.
 We also recommend you bring a warm top as the winds can cool the temperature down even on hot days.
 And don’t forget your camera – the Busselton Jetty provides some stunning settings for great photos.
 (As for everything you bring to our tour, every care taken is by our team, though no responsibility is accepted for your private belongings.)
 (Our crew love it if you bring lots of smiles too!:-)